 The spicy sauce is now ready – serve immediately with roasted chicken, tortilla chips, or seared pork like Santiago’s green chili recipe.

-- If you’re short on time, use a jar of store-bought roasted red peppers.
-Just ensure you drain all the excess liquid away before using the peppers.
+- Red peppers: If you’re short on time, you can use a jar of store-bought roasted red peppers.
+Just make sure that you drain all the excess liquid away before using the peppers.
 Otherwise, you’ll affect the texture and taste of your sauce.

 - If you don’t want to utilize a shop-bought sour cream, try making your own at home!
 Add a little bit of lemon juice and milk to heavy cream and you’ll have your own homemade ingredient.

-- If this sauce is too bitter or tangy, add a sweet ingredient such as honey, maple syrup, or brown sugar.
+- Sweetener: If you find this sauce too bitter or tangy, add a sweet ingredient such as honey, maple syrup, or brown sugar.
 Use a light hand, taste, and adjust if necessary.

 Try These Next!